ZTMY0/antivirus-simulator/README.md

 ## What I Built

-A simplified antivirus simulator that manages files using linked lists.
+An antivirus simulator that manages files using linked lists.
 The program can detect suspicious files by matching patterns in their names and move them between different lists (Clean, Suspect, and Quarantine).

-It's not a real antivirus - I'm just working with fake files that have a name and size.
+We're working with fake files that have a name and size.
 But it uses the same ideas as real antivirus software: scanning files against signatures, isolating suspicious ones, and managing them in different categories.

 ---